microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/webpart.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents a specific webPart instance on a SharePoint page.
+Represents a specific web part instance on a SharePoint page.

 This is an abstract type.